 Cases are the primary tools that service agents will use to interact with your customers.
 Consequently, ensuring that they have been appropriately configured will provide a solid foundation on which to build your implementation.
 Additionally, cases and case management practices directly influence customer satisfaction.

-management toolbox, you will find:
+In your case management toolbox, you will find:

 In order to best serve your clientele, a standard of service is often utilized to ensure adequate attention is provided to each case that is created.
 Service-level agreements allow you to define a commitment of service you have made to your customer, implicitly or explicitly.
 Through service contracts, entitlements, milestones, and assets, you will find a comprehensive approach to managing SLAs.

 Once a service process and case layout have been defined, you may become aware of repetitive tasks or opportunities for automation that your service agents would love to implement when it comes to interacting with cases.
 Service Cloud contains a multitude of time-saving tools to address these issues.
 Here are a few of the most helpful ones:

 Quick Text – As simple as it sounds, quick text is a predefined message or phrase that a user can insert into emails, chats, and other mediums.

 Macros – Macros allow you to define a set of instructions to tell the system how to process a certain task.
 For repetitive tasks that require the same method of execution, such as answering a customer inquiry, a macro can select an email template, send an email, and update the case status with one mouse click.

 Mass Quick Actions – Users may use mass quick actions to edit or update up to 100 records from any list view.